 HARA is blockchain-based decentralized agricultural data exchange.
 It aims to enable near-time data for smallholder farmers and agriculture stakeholders, which would help them to make better farming and economic decisions.
 HARA’s mission is to create a thriving agriculture economy with data as agriculture’s new commodity.
 Using blockchain with smart contracts, HARA’s transparent and traceable data exchange ensures every player is incentivized to provide reliable data.
 This allows every agriculture player to benefit, including smallholder farmers.

 BOI Research will enrich the data derived from the HARA platform.
-Starting with data from the food and agriculture sector, BOI Research will analyze the raw and unstructured data from the HARA platform and turn it into valuable research reports.
+Starting with data from the food and agriculture sector, BOI Research will analyse the raw and unstructured data from the HARA platform and turn it into valuable research reports.
 For instance, the research could show the potential of the market for agriculture input suppliers in a specific area.
 The reports will also be directly uploaded to the HARA data exchange and available for purchase by all data buyers.

 BOI expects that the reports to help its clients to make the right decisions.
 The data would be useful not only for government, but also for other stakeholders, like NGO and companies in the private sector with interest in the agriculture sector.
-While now agriculture data is available, HARA and BOI aim to improve the quality of the data available, not only its accuracy, but also ability to be accessability and affordability.
+While now agriculture data is available, HARA and BOI aim to improve the quality of the data available, not only its accuracy, but also ability to be accessibility and affordability.